nilsvu/Evergreen/README.md

 # Evergreen

+> Most *natural* Swift logging

 Evergreen is a logging framework written in Swift.
+It is designed to work just as you would expect, yet so versatile you can make it work however you wish.
+And isn't that every developer's dream?

 ```swift
 import Evergreen